Yinchang: Tianjin and Shandong

 Yinchang was recalled to China in 1884 and initially assigned to the Tianjin Naval Academy; however in December he was summoned to Beijing to serve as translator for the German military envoy to the Emperor.
 By June 1885 Yinchang was appointed an instructor in military science at the Tianjin Military Academy (天津武備學堂), where he introduced German officers to teach the study and practice of German military techniques.
 The following year he was promoted to superintendent of the academy.
 The future President of the Republic of China, Feng Guozhang, was a student under his direction.
-When Yinchang returned to China, he was reunited with his young Manchu wife, the product of an arranged marriage.
+When Yinchang returned to China, he was reunited with his young Manchu wife, the product of his family's pre-arranged marriage.

 After the First Sino-Japanese War, Germany entered the negotiations of the Treaty of Shimonoseki, and used the assassination of two German missionaries to claim the Kiautschou Bay Leased Territory in Shandong Province.
 In 1898, Prince Heinrich of Prussia, with his East Asia Naval Squadron, sailed into Tianjin.
 Yinchang was summoned to negotiate German claims on the region of Kiaochow Bay and the port of Qingdao.
 Yinchang turned Prince Heinrich's mission into a diplomatic rather than military success, by making him the first foreign potentate to be received by the Imperial Court.
 In the winter of 1899, Yinchang headed the negotiations with Germany for railway and mining rights in Shandong province, and the concession in Qingdao.
 His negotiations became part of the Boxer Protocol, signed on September 7, 1901, in Beijing.
 Subsequently, these terms were integrated into the Tianjin Protocol, which in 1918 became part of the peace treaty with Germany that ended World War I.